-Wherever you work for the BC Public Service, you're always responsible for protecting the security and privacy of the information you handle and the technology you use.
+Wherever you work for the BC Public Service, you're responsible for protecting the security and privacy of the information and the technology you use.

-The Office of the Chief Information Officer's Working Outside the Workplace Policy outlines how we need to safeguard electronic and paper-based confidential and/or personal information when working outside the workplace.
+The Office of the Chief Information Officer's Working Outside the Workplace Policy outlines how to protect electronic and paper-based confidential and personal information outside the workplace.

 What This Means for You

-If you are internally mobile, externally mobile or only telework on an occasional basis
+If you are internally mobile, externally mobile or only telework occasionally:

-- Prior to making arrangements for working on or removing confidential or personal information from the workplace, employees (and others as included in the scope statement below) must ensure that they have received their supervisor's approval
+- Before making arrangements for working on or removing confidential or personal information from the workplace, get your supervisor's approval

-Below are examples of mobile work scenarios that require different responses.
-You need to be able to answer questions like the ones below.
-The Working Outside the Workplace Policy and the Home Technology Assessment will help you know what to do in these and other mobile work situations.
+Are you able to answer the questions posed in the following mobile-work scenarios?
+The Working Outside the Workplace Policy and the Home Technology Assessment guide your actions in these and other mobile work situations.

 John and his supervisor are partway there, but may need to do more.
-John is using VPN and has the required permission of his supervisor.
-However, they need to ensure he is following the other responsibilities set out in the Home Technology Assessment, such as rules about using your home computer (secure login required if computer is used by more than one person, files not stored on hard-drive, anti-virus and patches up to date).
+John is using VPN and has his supervisor's permission.
+However, they need to make sure he is following all guidelines in the Home Technology Assessment.
+For example, is he using his home computer correctly?

 It's great that Yun Hee locks up her computer and files every night.
-That's more secure than leaving files lying on her desk at the end of the night like she used to do when she worked at the same desk every day.
+That's more secure than leaving files lying on her desk overnight like she previously did when working at the same desk every day.
 However, "shoulder surfing" can expose confidential information.
-Yun Hee needs to make sure to always lock her computer before she leaves it during the work day, even to go to grab a cup of tea.
-If she is viewing documents with confidential information, she needs to position her body to block the screen or move to an area where people cannot see over her shoulder.
+Yun Hee needs to lock her computer when she leaves during the work day.
+If she is viewing documents with confidential information, Yun Hee needs to position her body to block the screen or move to where people cannot see over her shoulder.